Now that everyone's binged Love & Death, they're asking, "Where is Candy Montgomery today?"

-"Once I really started diving into who she is and how this ending happened this way, I got really interested in why and how did this very normal woman—seemingly very normal, upstanding pillar of the community, good mother, good wife, nice human — how did she commit this crazy act of violence?"
-Biel told Variety (opens in new tab).
+Likewise, Biel told Variety: "Once I really started diving into who she is and how this ending happened this way, I got really interested in why and how did this very normal woman — seemingly very normal, upstanding pillar of the community, good mother, good wife, nice human — how did she commit this crazy act of violence?"

 Candace "Candy" Montgomery was accused of murdering her close friend, Betty Gore, in Wylie, Texas, on June 13, 1980.
-Montgomery, who had been having an extramarital affair with Betty's husband Allan, had stopped by the Gore residence to pick up a swimsuit for their daughter when Betty confronted her about the affair.
-A physical fight ensued, ending with Montgomery reportedly stabbing Gore 41 times with a three-foot-long ax.
+Montgomery, who had been having an extramarital affair with Betty's husband Allan Gore, had stopped by the family's residence to pick up a swimsuit for their daughter when Betty confronted her about the affair.
+A physical fight ensued, ending with Montgomery reportedly stabbing Gore 41 times with a three-foot-long ax, all while Allan was out of town.

 A photo posted by on